sunny200551/StevesLabHub/home/runner/work/StevesLabHub/StevesLabHub/ADDING_CONTENT.md

 ---

-### Step 2: Update the `materials.json` Data File
+### Step 2: Update the `data.ts` Data File

-Next, you need to tell the application about the new material by adding an entry to the `src/lib/materials.json` file.
+Next, you need to tell the application about the new material by adding an entry to the `materialsData` constant inside the `src/lib/data.ts` file.

-1.  **Navigate to and edit the `src/lib/materials.json` file.**
+1.  **Navigate to and edit the `src/lib/data.ts` file.**
-2. Inside the main `materials` array, add a new JSON object for your item.
+2. Find the `materialsData` constant.
+Inside its `materials` array, add a new object for your item.
 Each object must have the following fields:

     *   `id`: A unique identifier for this material.
 Use a short, descriptive name (e.g., `"mat-ml-unit1-notes"`).
     *   `subjectId`: The official ID of the subject this material belongs to (e.g., `"23CS32T1"` for Machine Learning).
 You can find the subject IDs in the `src/lib/data/` directory, inside the respective `subject.json` files.